2graphic/graph-interpreter/design_document.md

     * _Zooming:_ Whole IDE will be zoomable (text, etc...)
     * _Properties Panel:_ Edit both plugin specific values and display values for nodes and edges.
     * _Toolbox Panel:_ Allow user to select node types and edge types
-    * _Test Panel:_ Allow to specify list of test cases with optional expected files.
-Test cases can be loaded and saved to their own files.
     * _Debug Panel:_ Allow user to set break states and step through interpretation of graph.
     * _Plugin Managment:_ Group plugins by type and allow users to install/delete plugins.
 Plugins register which file types they open.
+    * _Run Panel:_ REPL to provide quick input/output.
 * __FLAP Plugin:__ A collection of plugins to allow users to build automata.
     * _Support for:_ Finite Automaton, Mealy Machine, Moore Machine, Pushdown Automaton, Turing Machine, Multi-Tape Turing Machine, Grammars
 * Run on all three platforms (macOS, Windows, Linux)